 On joining the Board, Non-Executive Directors are eligible to receive an initial award of share options covering 288,000 of our ordinary shares and, at their election, either cash compensation, as set forth above, or additional options of equivalent value.
-All such options vest in three annual installments over three years.
-Subsequently, all Non-Executive Directors are eligible to receive an annual award of share options covering 144,000 of our ordinary shares, at their election, and either cash compensation, as set forth above, or additional options of equivalent value.
+All such options vest over three years with the first 25% vesting on the first anniversary of the date of grant.
+Subsequently, all Non-Executive Directors are eligible to receive an annual award of share options covering 144,000 of our ordinary shares and, at their election, either cash compensation, as set forth above, or additional options of equivalent value.
 All options awarded annually are exercisable on the first anniversary of the date of grant.
+During 2017, all Non-Executive Directors were granted an annual award of share options.